funayman/surface-pro-config/README.md

 |----|----|----|----|
 | `/dev/sdc1` | Kali + ArchLabs | 128 GB | `/home` |

-Shrink the Windows partition down to 90112 MB
+To match the layout in the table above, the amount of space to shrink the Windows partition down by is 90112 MB

 Create two partitions for Kali and ArchLabs:
  - New Simple Volume